 Largest Contentful Paint (LCP): measures loading performance.

 An important user-centric metric used to measure the perceived load speed.
 LCP marks the point in the page load timeline, when the page’s main content is likely to have been loaded.
 A fast LCP helps reassure the user that the page is useful.
-To provide good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.
+To provide pleasant user experience, LCP should occur within 2.5 seconds of when the page first starts loading.

 First Input Delay (FID): measures interactivity.